jtv/libpqxx/include/pqxx/doc/datatypes.md

 Or, your database table might have a text column, but a given field may contain a string that _looks_ just like a number.
 You can convert that value to an integer type just fine.
 Or to a floating-point type.
-All that matters to the conversion is the actual value, and the type your code specifies.
+All that matters to the conversion is the actual value, and the type that your code specifies.

-In some cases the templates for these conversions can tell the type from the arguments you pass them:
+Conversions to strings can tell the type from the arguments you pass them:

 ```cxx
     auto x = to_string(99);
 ```

-In other cases you may need to instantiate the function template explicitly:
+For conversions in the other direction you need to instantiate the function template explicitly:

 ```cxx
     auto y = from_string<int>("99");